-West Dunbartonshire Council require that new developments satisify the principles of, and comply with, the Sustainable Urban Drainage Systems Design Manual for Scotland and Northern Ireland.
+West Dunbartonshire Council require that new developments satisfy the principles of, and comply with, the Sustainable Urban Drainage Systems Design Manual for Scotland and Northern Ireland, as consented in the approved masterplan.

 It is proposed to discharge surface water direct to the Clyde following appropriate SUDs treatment.
 SEPA has classified the adjacent area of the Clyde as having an overall status of 'moderate ecological potential' so guidance determines that the development should apply minimal SUDs.
-This should include the provision of source control SUDs mechanisms but should not include permenant open water features such as basins.
+This should include the provision of source control SUDs mechanisms but should not include permanent open water features such as basins.